DR-Analytics-Recruitment/interview-resources/README.md

 **2️⃣** **Employers** - seeking to implement testing protocols

-The interview resources are easy to access and have timeframes and marking rubrics included to measure performance.
+The interview resources are easy to access with timeframes and marking rubrics included to measure performance.

-The aim is to improve screening protocols in data & analytics so the top people can be identified and hired.
+The aim is to improve screening protocols across the data & analytics industry so the top people can be identified and hired.

 ## 🏦 Testing Areas